RobArthan/pp/git-aide-memoire.md

 * Commit changes (prompts for message):
      `git commit`

 * Push changes to remote.
-This will fail if you have changed files that have been changed remotely since you last pulled changes.
-If it fails, pull the changes: there will be merge conflicts which you need to resolve. i.e., you need to change the conflicted files to be as you want them to be, add them and then commit:
+(This will fail if you have changed files that have been changed remotely since you last pulled changes.
+If it fails, pull the changes: there will be merge conflicts which you need to resolve. i.e., you need to change the conflicted files to be as you want them to be, add them and then commit.):
     `git push`

 * View change log (with diffs, drop "-p" for just the log):
     `git log -p:  `

 * Create an annotated tag for a specified commit (prompts for message):